Skip to content

 '',

-2. Create a MySQL connector called mysqlconn2 to replicate from source database inventory to destination database mysqldb2 in PostgreSQL using default transaltion rule:
+2. Create a MySQL connector called mysqlconn2 to replicate from source database inventory to destination database postgres in PostgreSQL:

 SELECT synchdb_add_conninfo(